FelipeSSac/boaspraticas/README.md

-Simple landingpage using CSSS and Node.js to train clean code, deployed on Vercel.
+Simple landingpage using SCSS and Node.js to train clean code, deployed on Vercel.

 To clone the project:
 `git clone https://github.com/mrdouglasmorais/template-node-fulljs`